CruxConnect/crux-docs/_product_supplier/create_item.md

 fba_certified
 : (boolean) The Fulfillment By Amazon (FBA) Certified parameter indicates whether this supplier has FBA set up on this Item.

+categories
+: (array) The Categories array contains objects that describe the path to the item.
+It is structured like categories=[{'path': ['home', 'garden']}] where the item would exist in the garden category which has home as it's parent.
+Not implemented yet is passing in the category path description, although a blank description is passed back in the response.

 custom_attributes
 : (object) The Custom Attributes object parameter contains any special attributes you would like to include in a key-value pair